 What could the assessment questions actually look like?
 Some very general ideas:

-Having plenty of volunteers usually isn't enough to say a volunteering program is successful.
+Having plenty of volunteers to undertake all the roles at your organization usually isn't enough to say a volunteering program is successful.
 Another indicator of success is if your volunteers represent a variety of ages, education-levels, economic levels and other demographics, or are a reflection of your local community.
 Most organizations don't want volunteers to be a homogeneous group; they want to reach a variety of people as volunteers (and donors and other supporters, for that matter).
 This resource will help you think about how to recruit for diversity, or to reach a specific demographic.

 Virtual Volunteering Myths